 Choosing a pot or container to grow coriander

-Most people choose too shallow pots for growing cilantro but that a mistake because cilantro has a deep taproot.
+Most people choose too shallow pots for growing cilantro but that’s a mistake because cilantro has a deep taproot.
 Cilantro needs a pot that is deep and wide.
-The minimum height and width are 12cm and 17cm respectively.
+The minimum height and width are 15 cm and 20 cm respectively.

-Meaning choose a pot which is atleast 17cm wide in diameter and 12 cm deep.
+Meaning, choose a pot that is at least 20 cm wide in diameter and 15 cm deep.
 The pot I have used to grow cilantro indoors is exactly of those measurements.
 You can choose a bigger pot, but not a smaller one than this because cilantro grows with a deep taproot, meaning the main root of the cilantro is long.

 - Wet the potting mix thoroughly, until the water comes out of the drain hole.

 - Crush the seed husk before sowing or break open the seeds into half, use a mortar pestle and gently break them open or wrap the seeds in a kitchen tissue paper and gently break them open into half using a rolling pin or a mallet.

 - Sprinkle the seeds over the potting mix.
 (I have sprinkled too many seeds because I am using the seeds that I use for regular cooking.)

 - Cover the seeds with a thin layer of soil.
 Make sure that the seeds are 1/4 inch deep in the soil and not more.